 Corn Belt Power set its all-time-high peak load at 340 megawatts in November 2009.
 Due to its rural-based crop drying load, Corn Belt Power often sets its annual peak in the fall.

-Corn Belt Power has one wholly owned power plant that runs on natural gas or fuel oil.
+Corn Belt Power operates one unit that runs on natural gas or fuel oil.
 It also co-owns a natural gas combustion turbine generator.
 Corn Belt Power jointly owns three coal-fired power plants and one nuclear power plant.

 Corn Belt Power sells all of its generation output to Basin Electric Power Cooperative, Bismarck, North Dakota.
 Then, as a Class A all supplemental requirements member of Basin Electric, Corn Belt Power buys from Basin Electric all of its power needs above its hydropower allocation and an original 50 megawatt contract with Basin.